How to Keep Your House and Family Safe When Selling FSBO

 Whether you own a gun or another dangerous weapon, either store it away from the home or lock in it a gun safe where only you know the access code.

 Leaving weapons in the open is like Christmas for would-be thieves because it becomes incredibly easy for them to pick it up and carry out their intended robbery there and then.

 Unfortunately, medication in the United States can be exceedingly expensive and prescription drug theft is becoming commonplace.

 Given the prevalence of substance abuse, it is no surprise to learn that people steal from hospitals, pharmacies and distributors to feed their addiction.

 For some addicts, a house showing is a golden opportunity to raid your medicine cabinet.

-Stop this crime of opportunity by ensuring your medication is taken away or at the very least, locked in your cabinet.
+Stop this crime of opportunity by ensuring your medication is taken away or at the very least, stored in a locking medicine cabinet.

 Instances of cybercrime are increasing at a disturbingly rapid rate.